MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Learn about using the Exchange Online PowerShell module in scripts and other long-running tasks with modern authentication and app-only authentication."
+description: "Learn about using the Exchange Online PowerShell V2 module and V3 module in scripts and other long-running tasks with modern authentication and app-only authentication (also known a certificate based authentication or CBA)."
 ---

-# App-only authentication for unattended scripts in the Exchange Online PowerShell module
+# App-only authentication for unattended scripts in Exchange Online PowerShell and Security & Compliance PowerShell

 > [!NOTE]
 >